April 17, 2018 | Veratad Blog | File under: Veratad Technologies Blog

 Galloway explores one of his two metrics of a great nation – the success of the middle class.
 It shouldn’t come as a surprise that ours (the US) isn’t doing all that well.
 Galloway suggests that we’re no longer looking to create millionaires, but the first trillionaire.

 Galloway ended his keynote with a prompt for the audience: in two ecosystems, one with The Four, and one where The Four are broken up into 11 companies, which would provide a more diverse ecosystem?
 Which one would have a broader tax base, more jobs, more millionaires, and maybe fewer billionaires?
-The answer becomes rather obvious – more smaller companies creates more diversity.
+The answer becomes rather obvious – smaller companies create more diversity.
 “Search your feelings, you know this to be true,” he finished with a strong message, “It is time to break these four up because we are capitalists!”